sanfx/git-maildiff/README.md

 ###Usage

+**git maildiff** - Email the diff of commited or uncommited changes in colored to multiple recipients and allows attaching patches.

-**git maildiff** - will push the last commit and email the colored diff.
+**git maildiff -d 'HEAD^1'** - will email the diff.

+when no -diff or -d flag is passed with value the default value is **git diff HEAD^ HEAD**

-**git maildiff -d 'HEAD^1'** - will email the diff but not push as we are requesting to do diff of uncommited tree.
+**git maildiff -to email@domain.com** - will email diff to this email address.

+**git maildiff -v** - use the -v flag to enable verbosity and display what command is run and what is the result of executed command.

+**type git maildiff -h** in shell for more help.

 ###Dependencies

 **argparse**

 **keyring**

 **logging**

 **colorlog**

 **colorama** (for windows only)

-######Note
-when no -diff or -d flag is passed with value the default value is **git diff HEAD^ HEAD**

-**git maildiff -to email@domain.com** - will push the last commit and email diff to this email address.

- **git maildiff -v** - use the -v flag to enable verbosity and display what command is run and what is the result of executed command.

 ######Type **git maildiff -h** for help in command line/ terminal